 Since the onset of this virus I have truly become a health nerd!

-Having lived several years in Brazil, first the interior followed by Rio, I learned so much about plant medicine, particularly from the time I was living in the interior, the state of Goias.
+Having lived several years in Brazil, first the interior followed by Rio, I learned so much about plant medicine, particularly from the time I was living in the interior state of Goias.

-Many communities spread throughout the country of Brazil not only cultivate plants from medicine, but have had the knowledge of foraging plants for medicine, passed down through numerous generations, and often from their African roots.
+Many communities spread throughout the country of Brazil not only cultivate plants from medicine, but have had the knowledge of foraging plants for medicine.
+This knowledge was passed down through numerous generations, and often from their African roots.

 I was fortunate enough to visit several of these communities, once my Portuguese improved enough to ask questions and get answers!

-I learned also, from a Catholic priest who was stationed in the interior for many years, that American pharmaceutical companies were scattered all over the region researching the plants to create medicine that could be patient.
+I learned also, from a Catholic priest there, that American pharmaceutical companies were scattered all over the region researching the plants to create medicine that could be patented.

 The thymus organ (a tiny organ that makes white blood cells, which protect the body agains infection), is richly boosted by the mineral zinc.

-If you are able to get oysters still in their shell, where much of those minerals are locked in, you will benefit greatly by making a luscious pot of Maryland Oyster Liquor Chowder, and by liquor, I mean the actual liquid inside the shell that is so abundant with nutrients.
+It is best to get oysters still in their shell, where much of those minerals are locked in.
+You will benefit greatly by making a luscious pot of Maryland Oyster Liquor Chowder, and by liquor, I mean the actual liquid inside the shell that is so abundant with nutrients.

 If oysters aren’t your thing or are not available, then you are going to want this wellness soup for sure, because it’s made with Turkey, and who doesn’t love turkey!